-In the fiscal year ended December 31, 2006, non-employee members of our Board of Directors received a \$27,000 annual retainer for their Board service, an annual fee of \$6,000 for serving on the Audit Committee (with an additional \$10,000 paid to the Chairman) and an annual fee of \$4,000 for serving on the Compensation or Corporate Governance Committee.
+In the fiscal year ended December 31, 2007, non-employee members of our Board of Directors received a \$29,000 annual retainer for their Board service, an annual fee of \$6,000 for serving on the Audit Committee (with an additional \$10,000 paid to the Chairman) and an annual fee of \$4,000 for serving on the Compensation or Corporate Governance Committee.
 The annual retainer and fee payments are made quarterly, in advance.
-On April 28, 2006, the non-employee members of our Board of Directors also received options to purchase 10,000 shares of our common stock at \$3.95 per share, vesting immediately.
-For fiscal year 2007, the annual retainer for Board services of non-employee members of our Board of Directors has been raised to \$29,000.
+For fiscal year 2008, the annual retainer for Board services of non-employee members of our Board of Directors will remain at \$29,000.
+The Chairman of the Board will receive an additional annual retainer of \$15,000, the Chairman of the Audit Committee will receive an additional \$10,000, and the Chairmen of the Compensation and Governance Committee will receive an additional \$5,000.